Tw1stedRain/garyMedia/src/main/java/com/tw1stedrain/garyMedia/controllers/README.md

 ### Routes

-* `allmovies` - displays all movies in your collection.
+* `/allmovies` - displays all movies in your collection.
 Will have the functionality for the user to sort collection by movie title, rating, duration, genre, or a specific actor.

 * `/moviedetail/{id}` - displays the movies information in full detail.
 This is also where the user is able to mark if the movie is currently loaned out.